 At Praia, before they even had opportunity to plan for revival services, the people gathered about their tiny cottage as they were having family devotions, peering in at the windows and door.
 As they continued to sing, someone asked, "Can't we come in so we can hear the words better?"
 When given permission, as many as possible crowded into their two little rooms.
 These told others about the Americans (did the advertising) and more came each night until they had a revival on their hands.
 A number were converted.
 Some were government officials who later became splendid national evangelists.
 Thus, needed helpers were supplied.

 The reports from these islands give assurance that God is still manifesting His saving and sanctifying power as in the first century.
 And why not?
 God says, "I am the Lord God, I change not."
 (Malachi 3:6) Of course, the enemy is also the same.
 So, we were not surprised that the church has met with persecution along with the victories.
-Here is a letter recently received from Sister Howard:"Some persecution, however, is beginning to settle in upon us.
-We must be very careful."
+Here is a letter recently received from Sister Howard:

 Let us keep the work in the Cape Verde Islands on our prayer list.

 The British West Indies field has been fruitful since its